Frontenac Folly (68km)

 Suggested Tire Width: 35mm or wider

 Amenities: The starting point in the village of Sharbot Lake has several convenience stores and restaurants.
 A small public beach on the northern shores of Big Clear Lake offers access to a privy.
-The hamlet of Arden, at the approximate halfway point, serves as an alternative starting point, but includes no amenities.
+The hamlet of Arden, at the approximate halfway point, serves as an alternative starting point and host a small general store and chip stand.
 Finally, a large public beach can be found just off route on the north-eastern shores of Long Lake, approximately 17km from the end of the loop.

 Estimated gravel time: 90%

 Parking: Ample on-street parking can be found in the village of Sharbot Lake.
 Public off-street parking can be found at Sharbot Lake Beach.
 Those wishing to avail themselves of Sharbot Lake’s amenities during the ride itself are advised to start from the hamlet of Arden.
 Here, off street parking can be found at the new municipal parking lot off Arden Rd., or the Kennebec Recreation Park,

 Between 1852-1862, the Frontenac Road was constructed as one of several “colonization roads”, in an effort to encourage settlement south of the Madawaska River.
 Although free land grants were offered, the folly of farming this region of the Precambrian Shield soon became apparent, as poor soil and a harsh climate discouraged any large permanent settlements from taking root.
 This 68km loop samples an 18km section of this historic route, highlighted by some of the best rolling and twisty gravel the region has to offer.